gbdev/pandocs/src/Accessing_VRAM_and_OAM.md

 (STAT bit 3), enable STAT interrupts (IE bit 1), disable IME (by executing `di`), and use the `halt` instruction.
 This allows use of the entire Mode 0 on one line and Mode 2 on the following line, which sum to 165 to 288 dots.
-For comparison, at single speed (4 dots per machine cycle), a copy from stack that takes
+For comparison, at normal speed (4 dots per machine cycle), a copy from stack that takes
 9 cycles per 2 bytes can push 8 bytes (half a tile) in 144 dots, which fits within the worst case timing for mode 0+2.